SashaZd/Jill/jill_server/README.md

 API Calls for User:

+You can find all the URLs in the URL file in the Server folder.
+We'll try to keep this updated too if we can.

 1. URL : api/user/
 	Type : POST
 	Parameters: first_name, last_name, email

 2. URL : api/user/<user_id>/
 	Type : GET

 Research Paper
 ======